Mature Masculine

 Living with the Sellout Shadow

 The Sellout shadow emerges when recognition feels needed, when authenticity seems risky, when success beckons at the cost of truth.
-The mature Artist pauses and asks: "What do I need to express?
+The Mature Artist pauses and asks: "What do I need to express?
 What would true creation look like?
 How can I share without selling out?"

 By integrating the Sellout shadow, a man can access its gifts while avoiding its destruction.
 He can be skilled without being soulless.
 Successful without being hollow.
-Performing without being fake.